Kamilla-Sonkina/Robotik_Projekt_3/README.md

 ## Install:

-download the regler_package, the object_tracker_package, the object_interfaces, the ro45_portalrobot_interfaces, the ro45_ros2_pickrobot_serial and the target_interfaces in your source folder in your ros2 workspace.
+download the regler_package, the object_tracker_package, the object_interfaces, the ro45_portalrobot_interfaces, the ro45_ros2_pickrobot_serial, the watchdog and the target_interfaces in your source folder in your ros2 workspace.

 ## Build: